• Skip to secondary menu

 DIY Chicken Coop Plans

-Don’t mind that the coop is already dirty and large weeds are growing everywhere, it has been raining here, Hurricane Hanna hit south of us a little while back, so the rain was constant for what seemed like weeks, and then more rain came!
+Don’t mind that the chicken coop is already dirty and large weeds are growing everywhere, it has been raining here, Hurricane Hanna hit south of us a little while back, so the rain was constant for what seemed like weeks, and then more rain came!
 Plus the chickens have been living in the coop for well over two months now!😲 And the hideous fence is coming out soon, but these things take time… so for a small while, I have to look at a couple of fence eyesores!
 Lol!
 Our whole yard, our house, the goat shed… everything is under construction!😆 If only I could clone myself for free labor!
 Lol!

 Y’all never in a million years could you have told me that I was going to have chickens and hug them and love them, would I ever believe you! 😂 But I do!!
 They are hilarious and we LOVE them as a part of our family!
 I laugh when I think of this because they are chickens…CHICKENS, I never liked chickens, but now I’m in love, not just with them, but with their coop as well!😁

-Free Ranging Chickens
+Free Ranging Chickens - chickens in the grass

-DIY Chicken Coop Chickens Free Ranging
+DIY Chicken Coop - Chickens Free Ranging outside the chicken coop

 DIY Chicken Coop